camnoalive/cash/README.md

   Linux:
     Download the main.py file and navigate to the directory the file was downloaded to.
 Then open your terminal and run the python file like so `python cash.py`

+Features possibly coming in V1.1:

+Different font colors
+Automatically adding Cash$ to windows path
+Access to all windows and linux commands